smphys/smphys.github.io/_members/mahe.md

 role: phd

 ---
-Raniah Corrian is a third-year undergraduate student at Clark Atlanta University majoring in Psychology B.S.  researching with the Bridge-Up HBCU program at the University of Utah.
-She is interested in delving into the intersection of health disparities and epidemiology.
-Raniah's work in the lab focuses on identifying an infectious disease called Vally Fever but during her free time, she enjoys taking scenic pictures and listening to music.
+Mahe Taiba Hussain joined the Ph.D. program in 2023 and is currently engaged in advanced research on chirality-induced spin selectivity (CISS) in two-dimensional transition metal dichalcogenides (2D-TMDs) functionalized with chiral biomolecules.
+Her work aims to explore the fundamental mechanisms of spin-dependent electron transport in these systems.
+In addition to this, she is also developing graphite-based electrochemical sensors with enhanced sensitivity for the selective detection of biologically significant molecules.
+This ongoing aspect of research focuses on improving the limit of detection and selectivity, with potential applications in biosensing.
+During her free time, she enjoys taking scenic pictures and listening to music.